Example: 1 | |

 The equality in the second relation holds if the two vectors are exactly opposite

-The equality holds when and are precisely in the opposite direction
+The equality holds when

 The main point to understand from this example is how easily vector relations follows from corresponding geometrical facts